Displacements of automorphisms of free groups II: Connectivity of level sets and decision problems: Applications

 We prove now Theorem~\ref{detectirred}.
 First a lemma,

-\begin{lem} Let $X$ be a core graph and $f$ a homotopy equivalence on $X$, having a proper, homotopically non-trivial subgraph $X_0$ such that $f(X_0) = X_0$.
+\begin{lem} Let $X$ be a core graph and $f$ a homotopy equivalence on $X$, having a proper subgraph $X_0$, with nontrivial fundamental group, such that $f(X_0) = X_0$.
 Then there is a maximal tree, $T$, such that the automorphism induced by $f$ on the rose $X/T$ is visibly reducible. \end{lem} \proof Choose $X_0$ to be minimal.
 Therefore it will have components, $X_1, \ldots, X_k$ such that $f(X_i)=X_{i+1}$ with subscripts taken modulo $k$.
 Take a maximal tree for each $X_i$ and extend this to a maximal tree, $T$, for $X$.
-It is then clear that if we take $B_i$ to be the set of edges in $X/T$ coming from $X_i$, that $\psi$ will be visibly reducible as witnessed by $B_1, \ldots, B_k$.
+It is then clear that if we take $B_i$ to be the set of edges in $X/T$ coming from $X_i$, that $f_*$ will be visibly reducible as witnessed by $B_1, \ldots, B_k$.
 (Note each subgroups generated by each $B_i$ are only permuted/preserved up to conjugacy, since the $X_i$ are disjoint and so one cannot choose a common basepoint).

-{\em Proof of Theorem~\ref{detectirred}}: We proceed much as in the proof of Theorem~\ref{conjirred}, but here we do not know that the points in $CV_n$ we encounter will remain uniformly thick.

-The algorithm clearly terminates, and if there is a $\psi$ in $S^+$ which is visibly reducible, then $\phi$ is reducible.
+{\em Proof of Theorem~\ref{detectirred}}: The algorithm clearly terminates (Remark~\ref{remS}), and if there is a $\psi$ in $S^+$ which is visibly reducible, then $\phi$ is reducible.
 It remains, therefore, to show that if $\phi$ is reducible, then there is some $\psi \in S^+$ which is visibly reducible.

+We proceed much as in the proof of Theorem~\ref{conjirred}, but here we do not know that the points in $CV_n$ we encounter will remain uniformly thick.